jonwho/lolxin/README.md

 # Lolxin

 The not-so-smooth API wrapper for League of Legends.
+Pronounced lo-shin like lotion!
+Too clever I know.
+Currently this gem does nothing fancy like give you member access on a struct.
+This is only a 1-to-1 API wrap around Riot's API.

 ## Installation